Proscia/aws_ecr_helper/README.md

 # Building the docker image
-Specify the kubectl and aws cli version you want installed.
+Specify the kubectl and aws cli version you want installed if you want to make your own image.
 This way you can customize and update to your needs.
+Otherwise you can use the docker hub image.
 Example:
 `docker build . --build-arg KUBECTL_VERSION=1.23.5 --build-arg AWSCLI_VERSION=2.5.6`